- What is Tamsulosin?

 However, some studies have reported no effect of lycopene supplementation (Schwarz, 2008).

-Tomato intake providing about 30 mg of lycopene reduces PSA in men with prostate cancer (Chen, 2001; Paur, 2017).
+Further, tomato intake providing about 30 mg of lycopene reduces PSA in men with prostate cancer (Chen, 2001; Paur, 2017).

 These benefits were exerted from lycopene from whole foods rather than as an extract.
 It is likely that lycopene from whole foods exerts health benefits than may not occur with an extract.

-Tamsulosin (Flomax) has been shown to help relieve lower urinary tract symptoms (luts) associated with an enlarged prostate.
+So, Tamsulosin (Flomax) has been shown to help relieve lower urinary tract symptoms (luts) associated with an enlarged prostate.

 However, although it works to block the activity of α-adrenergic receptors, which primarily mediate smooth muscle contraction, it has severe side effects.

 Before taking Tamsulosin, discuss these potential effects with your doctor.
 You can take action to relieve BPH symptoms without medication or surgery.

 Furthermore, lifestyle changes, including regular physical activity, a healthy diet, and natural alternatives to Flomax can reduce the risk of developing BPH and its progression.